haampie/simple-slideshow/src/presentation.md

 ---

-## Shouldn't a compiler parallellize code?
+## Shouldn't a compiler parallelize code?

 ---